shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/08 - Learn Advanced Bash by Building a Kitty Ipsum Translator/README.md

         ~/project$ echo -e "\nLines that they appear on:" >> kitty_info.txt

         ~/project$ grep -n 'meow[a-z]*' kitty_ipsum_2.txt | sed -E 's/([0-9]+).*/\1/' >> kitty_info.txt

+- Number of appearences of words beginning with 'cat':

+        ~/project$ echo -e "\nNumber of times cat, cats, or catnip appears:" >> kitty_info.txt

+- Lines they appear on:

+        ~/project$ echo -e "\nLines that they appear on:" >> kitty_info.txt

+        ~/project$ grep -n 'cat[a-z]*' kitty_ipsum_2.txt | sed -E 's/([0-9]+).*/\1/' >> kitty_info.txt

+- The kitty_info file is complete!

+## Finished kitty_info File:

+    - The finished file looks like:

+    ~~ kitty_ipsum_1.txt info ~~

+    Number of lines:
+    27

+    Number of words:
+    332

+    Number of characters:
+    1738

+    Number of times meow or meowzer appears:
+    7

+    Lines that they appear on:
+    1
+    4
+    10
+    22
+    23

+    Number of times cat, cats, or catnip appears:
+    7

+    Lines that they appear on:
+    1
+    3
+    7
+    17
+    21
+    22
+    26

+    ~~ kitty_ipsum_2.txt info ~~

+    Number of lines:
+    28

+    Number of words:
+    307

+    Number of characters:
+    1678

+    Number of times meow or meowzer appears:
+    9

+    Lines that they appear on:
+    4
+    8
+    12
+    20
+    24
+    25
+    28

+    Number of times cat, cats, or catnip appears:
+    8

+    Lines that they appear on:
+    10
+    14
+    19
+    20
+    25
+    26
+    28